 Revision note.
+Courtesy of Alex Podlecki, we now know of two Country and Western releases on Sultan, both in a 5000 series and both by Lawton "Slim" Williams (see https://www.45worlds.com/78rpm/label/sultan).
 At last, we have a real biography of Morton Sultan.
 We discovered a fourth jazz session for his label, which took place in Chicago around July 1, 1946.
-Chet Roble was a pianist who had a locally renowned, with Boyce Brown on alto sax and Sammy Aron on string bass.
+Chet Roble was a pianist who had a locally renowned trio, with Boyce Brown on alto sax and Sammy Aron on string bass.
 Unfortunately, the session was attested in a quick Detroit item in Billboard that misspelled the leader's name and the name of the club where the trio was playing.
-There is also no evidence of a Chet Roble release on Sultan, though it won't hurt to look.
-We have also learned of a (one-off?)
-Country and Western release on Sultan, 5000 by Lawton "Slim" Williams; again, it would be nice if someone could turn up a copy.
+There is also no evidence that anything was released, though it won't hurt to look.
 And we have learned of two more records by Cantor Hyman Adler: 1001, which was released by Sultan, and 1003, which carried a modified label after Morton Sultan sold the Cantor Adler masters to another company.
 We are indebted to Eddie Wiggins' son Chuck Wiggin, who informed us (phone conversation of February 13, 2014) about his father's 45 rpm singles on the Disc-Co and Beam labels.

 In its initial releases, Sultan employed a gimmick, featuring different artists on each side of each 78.
 The first release featured the combos of alto saxophonist Eddie Wiggins and drummer Red Saunders; the second Wiggins and pianist Sonny Thompson; and the third, Saunders and Thompson.
 Sultan promoted this marketing ploy as "double-header hits," in a full-column advert for the June 8, 1946 issue of Billboard (p.
 39).
 It is the only display ad for Sultan that we have ever seen.